A revamped synth engine for a toy keyboard, with instrument presets and Midi out.

 I made a video showing the makeover.
 The soundtrack is entirely played on the Picophonica, recorded one instrument at a time.

 I integrated a software synthesizer into the Pico.
 It’s pico_synth_ex by Ryo Ishigaki – ISGK Instruments.
 The new engine boasts two oscillators, featuring descending sawtooth and square waveforms, a customizable filter with resonance control, cutoff modulation, a Decay-Sustain amp envelope, and an LFO for added modulation possibilities.
-I managed to rewire a secondary keypad with fourteen keys, using it to recall the presets and change instrument parameters.
-The existing, rather pointless 3.5mm microphone input found a new purpose as an audio output, while a USB-C port exposed through a simple adapter enables Midi-out functionality.

 I found a big button corded telephone and decided to paint it red and turn it into a jukebox.